 - The Allure of Bronze.
 The Walters Art Gallery, Baltimore.
 1995.

-Provenance Julius Carlebach Gallery, New York, [date of acquisition unknown] by purchase; Walters Art Museum, 1958, by purchase.
+Provenance Purchased by Julius Carlebach Gallery, New York; purchased by Walters Art Museum, May 27 1958.

 Credit Museum purchase, 1958